Y2S Sports

 Do players learn the skill of the sport?

 Our coaches are high school athletes who play the sport offered during the season.
 Players will learn the techniques and proper form of the sport, but coaches don’t solely focus on mastering the sport’s skill.
-The focus of every season is to develop inner skills, sportsmanship, teamwork, and leadership skills.
+The focus is to develop the mental aspect of sports.

 Who is your program for?